COVID-19 Updates: uc.edu/publichealth

-I'm Enrolled, how do I setup a device for Duo?
+I'm Enrolled, how do I setup a device for Duo and what options are available?
 Expand

-The Office of Information Security recommends using the Duo Mobile app as it provides the quickest, most user-friendly experience via a push notification.
-If unable to add a smartphone or tablet, a landline or basic mobile phone can also be used.
+The Office of Information Security recommends using the Duo Mobile app as it provides the quickest, most user-friendly experience via a push notification to your smart phone or tablet.
+If unable to add a smartphone or tablet, a supported token, landline, or basic mobile phone can also be used.

 The following links will guide you through adding your device to Duo:

 Can I have more than one device for Duo?
 Expand